 Regis seeks to attract qualified individuals of diverse backgrounds to its faculty and staff.
 The school is committed to providing equal opportunity in all of its employment practices, including selection, hiring, promotion, transfer, and compensation, to all qualified applicants and employees without regard to age, race, color, sex, national origin, religion, physical or mental disability, or any other status protected by applicable law.

-As a Sacred Heart Educator, the Art Teacher’s primary purpose is to provide an academically innovative curriculum that is stimulating and challenging.
+As a Sacred Heart Educator, the Latin/English Language Arts instructor’s primary purpose is to provide an academically innovative curriculum that is stimulating and challenging.
 The educational environment that is established must be in accordance with the Goals & Criteria of the Sacred Heart mission.

 - Organize and provide developmentally appropriate boy-centered instruction

-- Plan and implement curriculum and differentiated instruction
+- Plan and implement curriculum and innovative differentiated instruction

 - Maintain an open and cooperative relationship with students, colleagues, and parents.

-- Participate in faculty and department meetings and perform various faculty supervisory duties.
+- Participate in Middle School faculty and department meetings and perform various faculty supervisory duties.

 How to Apply